proger/uk4b/README.md

 Fluency correction is an extension of GEC that allows for broader sentence rewrites to make a text more fluent—i.e., sounding natural to a native speaker.
+Fluency corrections are more subjective and may be harder to predict.

+GEC+Fluency task covers corrections for grammar, spelling, punctuation, and fluency.

 For example:
 ```